pluralitybook/plurality/contents/english/0-0-endorsements.md

 <br></br>

+> Rejoice!
+Here is a burst of creativity that gives us a peek at the humanistic high tech future we suspected was possible.<br></br>
+— [Jaron Lanier](https://en.wikipedia.org/wiki/Jaron_Lanier), inventor of Virtual Reality, author of [*Who Owns the Future?*](https://en.wikipedia.org/wiki/Who_Owns_the_Future%3F) and [*The Dawn of the New Everything*](https://us.macmillan.com/books/9781250097408/dawnoftheneweverything) and Microsoft's Office of the Chief Technology Officer Prime Unifying Scientist (OCTOPUS)

+<br></br>

 > Here in lucid and non-technical prose is a sweeping vision for how to integrate so much of what we've learned about technology and society in the past decades to remake the future of democracy, from someone who is actually doing it on the ground.<br></br>
 — [Alex "Sandy" Pentland](https://en.wikipedia.org/wiki/Alex_Pentland), Inaugural Academic Head of the MIT Media Lab and founding father of Computational Social Science and Data Science